centre-for-ai-and-climate/weave/CONTRIBUTING.md

 We use a dependency injection approach over mocking wherever possible, e.g. having API clients implement an abstract class and providing a configurable test implementation as well as a "live" one.

-We have an outstanding TODO to add more fully featured integration tests, ideally involving the dagster development server, but mocking/stubbing external resources in that environment seems tricky.

 ### ADRs
 We try to record major decisions we've made in the form of Architectural Decision